What is meningitis?

 What is bacterial meningitis?

 Acute bacterial meningitis is the most common form of meningitis.
-Approximately 80% of all cases are acute bacterial meningitis.
+Approximately 80 percent of all cases are acute bacterial meningitis.
 Bacterial meningitis can be life threatening.
 The infection can cause the tissues around the brain to swell.
 This in turn interferes with blood flow and can result in paralysis or even stroke.

 Who gets bacterial meningitis?